playfulprogramming/playfulprogramming/content/blog/bevy-entity-component-system/index.md

 # What is an Entity Component System?

-- **Entity**: An instance of an object with components in the game world.
+- **Entity:** An instance or identifier of an object in the game world.
-- **Component**: A piece of state or data that can be attached to an entity.
+- **Component:** A piece of state or data that can be attached to an entity.
-- **System**: A function that operates on a set of entities and their components to perform some game logic.
+- **System:** A function that operates on a set of entities and their components to perform some game logic.

 ECS is characterized by using entities to represent game objects.
 Each entity has a unique ID, which ties it to a set of components that store its data.

-*There is no top-level class or trait that defines an entity!* It's just an ID!
-Everything about it is defined by what components it has, and how systems interact with it.
+***There is no top-level class or trait that defines an entity!*** It's just an ID!
+Everything about it is defined by what components it has, and how the systems interact with it.

+## Components are the Data Structure

+TODO:
+- having one sheep to copy every other sheep from
+- having multiple components to form every sheep (data-driven)

+if at some point, you want to add a mutant snake, it's just one more component rather than an entirely new class

 ## Systems are the Game Loop!